When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Part Time Only

 - Distance Learning Available

-By the application deadline, applicants for admission to both streams in the MN program must be registered nurses who are graduates of a four-year Canadian (or equivalent) baccalaureate degree program in nursing from an accredited/recognized university.
+By the application deadline, applicants for admission to the Master of Nursing - Generalist (MN-GEN) program must be registered nurses who are graduates of a four-year Canadian (or equivalent) baccalaureate degree program in nursing from an accredited/recognized university.

 Applicants to the MN:GEN stream require a minimum GPA of 3.0 in their final 30 credits of graduate or undergraduate study.